Focus Area 1: Sustainable Construction Materials

 - Pavement and foundation materials

-Some construction materials or industrial by-products can be reused or recycled.
-One aspect of research is to study life-cycle cost and benefit of reusing or recycling the material.
-The other aspect is to test the performance of the material experimentally.
+High performance construction materials and materials with special functions are designed to improve the sustainability and durability of infrastructures.
+Some construction materials or industrial by-products can also be reused or recycled.
+One aspect of research is to study life-cycle cost of innovative construction materials and benefit of reusing or recycling.
+The other aspect is to design and test the performance of the material experimentally.
 In order to use the test results in general cases, the performance of the material should be characterized systematically.
 Often, mathematical or computational models of the material are also developed.
 Our faculty expertise lies not only in construction materials for structures, but also in materials for pavement and foundation.

 Focus Area 2: Structures Subjected to Coastal Hazards